JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

 title: Kotlin UI DSL
 ---

+> **WARNING** Please note the Kotlin UI DSL is in active development and [breaking changes](../reference_guide/api_changes_list.md) can occur between major releases.

-> **WARNING** This document covers the Kotlin UI DSL in IntelliJ Platform 2019.2.
+> **NOTE** This document covers the Kotlin UI DSL in IntelliJ Platform 2019.2.
 A lot of the features described in this document are not available for plugins targeting earlier versions.

 ## Layout Structure